MatteoWohlrapp/RadixTree/README.md

-# RadixTree
+# Radix Tree

-Codebase for the Thesis: Evaluation of a RadixTree Cache for Database Management Systems
+Codebase for the Thesis: Evaluation of a Radix Tree Cache for Database Management Systems

 ## Docker Instructions